How To Rank Higher On Google – The Ultimate Guide

 Your Google Business Profile is among the most significant factors for ranking in Local Pack results (Google Maps).
 To optimise your listing:

-- Add your business name, address, phone number
+- Add your business name, address, and phone number

 - Select relevant categories

-- Upload high-quality images and virtual tour if applicable
+- Upload high-quality images and a virtual tour if applicable

 - Get lots of positive reviews from customers